dirac-institute/sorcha/docs/installation.rst

 Testing Your Sorcha Installation
 ----------------------------------

-You can check that the Sorcha installation was successful, by obtaining the demo input files and running the demo command.
+You can check that the  ``sorcha`` installation was successful, by obtaining the demo input files and running the demo command.

 The demo input files and configuration file are installed with the socha package.
 You can run the following command on the command line to copy the files to the current directory (or a different location)::